11 Scary Things Sugar Does to Your Body

 Sugar raises your risk of depression

-Among the top foods that could make your depression worse is sugar, according to research.
+One of the effects of sugar on the body is that it could make your depression worse, according to research.
 “I like to tell my patients there’s a truth to the saying, ‘You are what you eat,’” says psychologist Deborah Serani, PsyD, award-winning author of Depression in Later Life.
 “High levels of sugar in the form of simple carbohydrates leads to spikes and crashes in glucose levels, which can worsen mood, increase irritability, agitation, irregular sleeping, and increase inflammation.”
 Instead, munch on lean protein, complex carbs, and foods with omega-3s, folate, and B vitamins.

 So how much can you have?